 The Cyclon committee is aware that breakfast has been a challenge in the past.
 This year, we will have a decent breakfast with a range of options at $34 for 3 breakfasts.
 All breakfasts will be hosted in a building near our residence. (see menu in Meals section)

-For 2016, TBN will be the only group in our residence.
 The University residence features two bedroom suites with one double bed in each room, semiprivate washrooms (one washroom is shared between two adjoining bedrooms), air-conditioning, elevator access, and lounges with televisions and kitchenettes on each floor.

 A standard registration is three nights (Friday arrival to Monday departure).
 However, we encourage you to extend your weekend by an extra day or two.
-You will have the option to book for Thursday and / or Monday evening to enjoy the sights and cycling around Kingston ($52/pp/pn).
+You will have the option to book for Thursday and/or Monday evening to enjoy the sights and cycling around Kingston ($52/pp/pn).

 The University Residence is a smoke-free facility.

 What is provided in the bedrooms?
 All bed linen, towels, and face cloths are provided, but you may wish to bring extra towels or your favourite blanket, or pillow.
 You may also want to bring a hair dryer.
 You may wish to bring hangers, as last year there were none provided.

 Can I choose my roommate?
 Definitely – we prefer that you do.
 Simply indicate in the Cyclon registration form the name of the person with whom you wish to share a suite.
 Any children attending Cyclon will be billeted with their parents.

 What if I come on my own?
 If you do not indicate a suitemate on your registration form, you will be placed in a suite (2 adjoining but separate bedrooms with one shared washroom) with a participant of the same gender, and when possible, of similar age and riding ability.